– This post was originally published on my now-defunct site, New to Comics. –

 Furthering that, the way this comic takes Thor to new and interesting places that aren’t just Asgard or New York is also a welcome treat.
 Basing Thor in Broxton allows for some fun little interactions with your everyday, small-town Americans (the dialogue alone is a real delight) and the contrast that comes from the culture clash between the Asgardians and the Oklahomans (?) shows Straczynski’s skill at witty writing.

-Alongside that wit, there are also a lot of well-thought-out somber moments, such as Thor reflecting on the destruction wrought by Hurricane Katrina or how one man can solve war in Africa, God or not.
+Alongside that wit, there are also a lot of well-thought-out sombre moments, such as Thor reflecting on the destruction wrought by Hurricane Katrina or how one man can solve the war in Africa, God or not.
 While it may not be as bombastic or exciting as seeing him punch Loki or Malekith in the face, this is infinitely more interesting, and one of the reasons that comics about characters with incredible power levels (like Superman) can work, as long as they have the right writer.

 All around, this is just a great comic-book.
 Definitely one of my personal all-time favourites.